 If you want to learn check out our in-depth guide on open house signs.

 There are a few schools of thought here, but most professionals recommend removing as many family photos, awards, or diplomas etc from the home as possible before the open house.

 “You have a lot of different types of people, from all walks of life, with different customs, cultures and religions, attending your open house.
 You don’t want the space to feel like it belongs to any one group of people.”

 An open house is not only free publicity to potential buyers who visit the listing, but also to potential buyers who aren’t able to make it.
 Give those buyers an open house experience by creating a virtual tour of the listing with Matterport 3D technology.
 A virtual tour will also give those who visited another chance to revisit the house, solidifying the deal.

-Learn more about how Matterport can take your business to the next level by watching their free webinar: “Top 10 Ways to Use VR to Win Listings in Real Estate.”
+Learn more about how Matterport can take your business to the next level by downloading their free eBook: “Top 10 Ways to Use VR to Win Listings in Real Estate.”